xubingyue/avocadodb/Documentation/Books/AQL/Functions/Date.md

 Working with dates and indices
 ------------------------------

-There are two recommended ways to store timestamps in ArangoDB:
+There are two recommended ways to store timestamps in AvocadoDB:
   - as string with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) UTC timestamp
   - as [Epoch number](https://en.wikipedia.org/wiki/Epoch_%28reference_date%29)